syncfusion/blazor-docs/src/treemap/treemap/layout.md

 ---
-title: "Layout in Blazor TreeMap component | Syncfusion"
+title: "Layout in the Blazor TreeMap component | Syncfusion"

 component: "TreeMap"

 description: "Learn here all about Layout of Syncfusion TreeMap (SfTreeMap) component and more."
 ---

-# Layout in Blazor TreeMap (SfTreeMap)
+# Layout in the Blazor TreeMap (SfTreeMap)

 Determine the visual representation of nodes belonging to all the TreeMap levels using the [`LayoutType`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_LayoutType) property.